JulissaDantes/rareskills-rust-bootcamp/week_1/README.md

     Exercise 3 - Security analysis
         Analyze the following piece of code with a security mindset and answer to the following:
-        Explain what the function does.
-        What could go wrong?
-        How to fix it?
+        Explain what the function does: The function receives a deposit of a collateral amount to be transferred from the caller to the contract, adjust the token amount precision, to later mint an asset corresponding to the amount deposited.
+        What could go wrong? `as u64` could result in a lost of data, or overflow How to fix it?
+We could use checked arithmetics to raise an alert when that happens.

         Note: This code is taken from a Solana program written with Anchor, but it has been heavily simplified.
         Note: DECIMALS_SCALAR value is not given.
 It is an u128 which may have any value except 0.
         Note: exchange_rate.deposit_rate is an u64.